m7m0od/crud/README.md

 # crud
-using JavaScript to make a crud and some simple tasks .
+using JavaScript to make a crud and some simple tasks.